LaurentTreguier/vscode-simple-icons/README.md

 Since version 1.10.0, the standard folder color can be configured with the `simpleIcons.simple.folder.color` setting with a hex color code (e.g. `#bf9f7f`).

+Since version 1.12.0, the standard file color can be configured with the `simpleIcons.simple.file.color` setting with a hex color code (e.g. `#bf9f7f`).

 A preview of simple icons can be found in [ICONS.md](ICONS.md).

 ## Contributing